Test your skills on our all Hosting services and get 15% off!

 yarn upgrade package-name

-Yarn also allows you to run scripts defined in your package.json file:
+Yarn also allows you to execute scripts defined in your package.json file:

 yarn run script-name